-FOr a county by county breakdown of cases
+FOr a statewide, county by county breakdown of total cases, recoveries, deaths, and hospital capacity information

 please visit the WYOMING DEPARTMENT OF HEALTH